mlgid-project/mlgidGUI/docs/DOCUMENTATION.md

 - ``Update params by range``: Adjusts the graph and the fitting parameters to the currently selected bounds.
 The selected peak is placed in the center of the graph.
 - ``CIF file name``: Name of the structure the peak belongs to.
-- ``Confidence level radio buttons``: [High, Medium, Low] Set the confidence of a peak.
+- ``Confidence level radio buttons``: [High, Medium, Low] Sets the confidence of a peak.

-The sliders expose all variables used for the fitting and are needed for complex shapes or in case the fitting failed.
+The sliders expose all variables used for the fitting and are needed for complex shapes or when the fit has failed.
-While the slider in the middle are used as inital parameters for the fitting, the sliders on the side allow to control the boundaries of the fitting function.
+While the sliders in the middle are used as inital parameters for the fitting, the sliders on the side allow to control the boundaries of the fitting function.
 These sliders are only needed for complex cases, we discovered that most ROIs can be fitted without manually changing the sliders.